bevyengine/bevy-website/content/news/2025-09-24-bevy-0.17/index.md

 ### Widget Notifications

 Applications need a way to be notified when the user interacts with a widget.
-Currently in `bevy_ui_widgets` we're experimenting with a `Callback` system, which uses "one shot systems" under the hood.
-We're also heavily considering using Events / Observers for this.
-This is one of the primary reasons for the "experimental" label!
+We're using observers for that, with a simple `observe` `BundleEffect` helper to improve spawning ergonomics for now.

 ### State Management